KeflerExe/Binary-Search-Tree-C-/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This program written in C++ implements binary search trees and balanced binary trees with functions like: Insertion, Search and

 A degree 2 tree is called a binary tree (AB).

 An AB is balanced if the difference in the sizes of its two subtrees is at most